Overview of Annual Compliance of a Private Limited Company

 ‘Small Companies’ will file an annual return using the MGT-7A form.
 Small companies are defined as companies other than a public limited company whose paid-up share capital does not exceed ₹4 crores and whose annual turnover does not exceed ₹40 crores. |

-Filing Process and Deadline
+Filing process and deadline

-The annual return must be filed with the Registrar of Companies (RoC) online at the MCA portal within 60 days of the Annual General Meeting (AGM).
+The Annual return must be filed with the Registrar of Companies (RoC) online at the MCA portal within 60 days of the Annual General Meeting (AGM).

 Section 137 of the Companies Act, 2013, mandates that every company incorporated in India has to file its audited Financial Statements with the Registrar of Companies (ROC) annually.
-This filing is done using Form AOC-4.
+This filing is done using the Form AOC-4.
 The following documents shall be filed in AOC-4:

 - Statement of subsidiaries as per section 129 – Form AOC-1